gotzmann / comet

 Performance

-PHP is often criticized for its low throughput and high latency.
-But that is not necessarily true for modern frameworks.
+PHP is often criticized for its low throughput and high latency, but that is not necessarily true for modern frameworks.
 Let's see how Comet outperforms others.

 Benchmarking stripped versions of frameworks with no ORM under 1,000 concurrent connections

-As you can see, the right architecture provides it with tenfold advantage over Symfony and other popular frameworks.
+As you can see, the right architecture provides it with a tenfold advantage over Symfony and other popular frameworks.

 Latency